the official website of the ACRS certification scheme for construction steels. We deliver confidence in steel materials supply through:

 Reinforcing, Prestressing &

-Structural Steels
+Structural Steels Compliance

-Reinforcing, prestressing and structural steels steels have arrived on construction sites that fail to meet the minimum requirements of the applicable AS/NZ Standards.
+Reinforcing, prestressing and structural steels steels have arrived on construction sites that fail to meet the minimum requirements of applicable Standards.
 Non-complying materials have been shown to result in project delays (for instance, requiring additional testing), cause consequential costs to involved parties (for instance, requiring substantial redesign) and even ended in court cases.
 Some of the problems identified are:

 Quite simply, ACRS certification reduces the risk of buying and using steel which does not meet minimum requirements, and enables feedback and corrective action in case problems arise.
 Major construction clients, designers and contractors, worldwide, recognise and even specify ACRS and it's Product Certification Scheme to confirm the the technical competence of suppliers and gain assurance of consistent product quality.